Pages

 And the ambulance had its lights and siren going.

-so the ambulance could resume its emergency response.
+Yet no effort seemed apparent to let the ambulance resume its emergency response.

 So as the garbage truck crawled down the block, the ambulance inched along behind,